GroupAhead/cordova-plugin-nativestorage/README.md

 Please consider reading our [wiki](https://github.com/TheCocoaProject/cordova-plugin-nativestorage/wiki) for more documentation about this plugin.

+## Fork overview

+We forked this plugin to support Cordova 3.9.1 for iOS

 ## Contents
 - [Why the need for this plugin?](#why)
 	* [When to use the plugin](#when)